 …

-— (#2916)(#1773)(#3206)The non-AP MLD shall indicate the delay time duration in the (#6346)EMLSR Padding Delay subfield of the EML Capabilities subfield in the Common Info field of the (#6700)Basic Multi-Link element.
+— (#2916)(#1773)(#3206)The non-AP MLD shall indicate (#7334, 6325)the minimum MAC padding duration of the Padding field of the initial Control frame in the (#6346)EMLSR Padding Delay subfield of the EML Capabilities subfield in the Common Info field of the (#6700)Basic Multi-Link element.

-— (#4759)(#5766)(#6342)(#6350)An AP affiliated with the AP MLD initiates frame exchanges with the non-AP MLD on one of the EMLSR links shall begin the frame exchanges by transmitting the initial Control frame to the non-AP MLD with the limitations specified above.
+— (#4759)(#5766)(#6342)(#6350)An AP affiliated with the AP MLD that initiates frame exchanges with the non-AP MLD on one of the EMLSR links shall begin the frame exchanges by transmitting the initial Control frame to the non-AP MLD with the limitations specified above (#4422)and with the padding duration of the Padding field of the initial Control frame set to a value greater than or equal to the value indicated in the EMLSR Padding Delay subfield.

+(#4698)NOTE — Whether to use the MU-RTS Trigger frame or the BSRP Trigger frame as the initial Control frame to initiate the frame exchanges is implementation specific and out of scope of this standard.